 Results are Mean ± SD; comparing normal control with groups of rats treated various doses (300 and 2000 mg/kg) of FLJ, RH, MFLJ and EAFH respectively.
 Values with different alphabets in a column, comparing control with a group are significantly (p < 0.05) different, and (n=3).
 Key: FLJ=Fresh lime juice; EAFH= Ethylacetate flavonoid rich fraction of honey;MFLJ=Methanol flavonoid rich fraction of lime juice.

-Body Weight, Lee Indices, and Adiposity Indicesof Treated Rats
+Body Weight, Lee Indices, and Adiposity Indices

 Figures 1 and 2show the body weight of rats both after obesity induction (AOI) and treatment withMIX, MFLJ and EAFH.In HFD – obese treated rats, the body weight of rats was significantly (p< 0.05) reduced (especially on day 11) when each treatment group was compared with either control group or AOI group.
 Figure 2reveal the weight gain after treatment withMIX, MFLJ and EAFH.
 The HFD– obese rats gained more weight (Figure 2) and consumed more feed (Table 3) than the control rats, but after treatment with MIX, MFLJ and EAFH, weight gain was significantly (p < 0.05) reduced.Lee index and adiposity index(Table 2)were significantly (p < 0.05) increased in HFD– obese rats when compared with control and treated rats, establishing obesity.